 How does life insurance work?

-Understanding how life insurance works can help you plan for the future of your loved ones or protect your business.
+Understanding how life insurance works can help you plan for the future of your loved ones or help protect your business.

 Term vs. permanent life insurance

 Term life insurance offers coverage for a limited period of time, known as the “term.”
 It can be a good choice to cover short-term debt or a temporary need for coverage.
 Benefits include:

 - Several different terms to choose from — commonly for 10, 20 or 30 years

 - Premiums that stay the same for the policy term

 - Ability to convert term coverage to a permanent policy, regardless of your state of health.

 Select your state to get started.